juanlamarao/42_remote_dev_env/README.md

 * Compilers: gcc, clang and _make;
 * Debugger: lldb and valgrind;
 * Version control: git;
-There is a folder called docker_files located at `/docker_files` which is mounted at the host machine.
+* There is a folder called docker_files located at `/docker_files` which is mounted at the host machine.
-> Change the docker run command to suit your configuration
+>  Change the docker run command to suit your configuration.

 > add an image showing a circle of how it works
 > build image -> run a container from the image -> use docker_files folder as a bridge beteewn the container and your host machine